facebookresearch/SEAL_OGB/README.md

 The original paper of SEAL is:
 > M. Zhang and Y. Chen, Link Prediction Based on Graph Neural Networks, Advances in Neural Information Processing Systems (NIPS-18). [\[PDF\]](https://arxiv.org/pdf/1802.09691.pdf)

+This repository also implements some other labeling tricks, such as Distance Encoding (DE) and Zero-One (ZO), and supports combining labeling tricks with different GNNs, including GCN, GraphSAGE and GIN.

 Requirements
 ------------